 That means that the 22 pounds of incredible fluffy cuteness that is Louis Tiant, is still available for sale to a good home.
 He has a patient, yet curious, temperament.
 He would make a wonderful family dog, but also has some working dog tendencies.Contact me for more information on these puppies.
 We are now conducting interviews for folks interested in purchasing Kenai’s pups.

 My intent is that you will find the content in these monthly newsletters both helpful and inspiring.

-This 20-minute free discovery call is a way for you to get to know me better and get your questions answered.
+Our 20-minute free discovery call helps you know me better and get your questions answered.